A masterpiece in the Siena Cathedral

 Beyond the Gothic naturalism, the thread that traces the entire artistic career of Nicola Pisano is the reception of Roman sculpture models: this is an obvious element of the Magi also in the panel, where the horses of the parade reminiscent of some Roman sarcophagi and Nicholas was able to admire in the Cemetery of Pisa, when some years before being called to Siena, he was intent on achieving another pulpit, hexagonal, for the Baptistery in Pisa.

-The parapet of the scenes in Siena represents some important episodes of World Salvation: next to scenes from the life of Christ there are two panels depicting the Last Judgment.
-It is not simply a narrative scenes because the episodes are inserted within a more complex iconological discourse, as Max Seidel carefully distinguished in an essay, it is a true sum of all medieval theology.
+The parapet of the scenes in Siena features some important episodes of World Salvation: next to scenes from the life of Christ there are two panels depicting the Last Judgment.
+It is not simply a narrative scenes because the episodes are inserted within a more complex iconological discourse, as Max Seidel carefully pointed out in an essay, it is a true sum of all medieval theology.
 There exists a hierarchy between the various elements of the pulpit, from the base of the columns with lions up to the railing frame, through the figures of Liberal Arts and Sibyls, with a total of about four figures carved by the artist and his workshop , a qualified the team that included collaborators later become important sculptors, such as Nicola’s son, Giovanni Pisano – always in Siena will carry the statues of the lower part of the facade of the Duomo – and Arnolfo di Cambio.